Description

 This Panel Includes the Following Biomarkers:

-- Purpose: Detects antinuclear antibodies, which are commonly present in lupus and other autoimmune diseases.
+Purpose: Detects antinuclear antibodies, commonly present in lupus and other autoimmune diseases.

-- How it works: If ANA is positive, the test reflexes to measure the titer (amount of antibodies) and identify the staining pattern, which may suggest specific types of autoimmune conditions.
+Details: If ANA is positive, the test reflexes to measure antibody titer and staining pattern.

-- Why it matters: A positive ANA is found in over 95% of lupus patients.
-While it’s not exclusive to lupus, it is a crucial first step in diagnosis and can prompt further autoimmune testing.
+Why it matters: A positive ANA is found in over 95% of lupus patients.
+It is a crucial first step in diagnosis and guides further testing.

 Test Preparation: